goetas/twital/doc/tags/embed.rst

     </t:embed>

-You can disable access to the current context by using the ``only`` attribute:
+You can disable the access to the current context by using the ``only`` attribute:

 .. code-block:: xml+jinja